1

 What are the 4 pillars of Treasury Management?

 The four pillars of Treasury Management are liquidity management, risk management, funding and capital structure, and banking relationships.
-A Treasury Manager oversees these areas to ensure the company's financial stability and efficiency, often utilizing tools like cash flow forecasting and financial analysis.
+A Treasury Manager oversees these areas to ensure the organization's financial stability and efficiency, often utilizing tools like cash flow forecasting and financial analysis.
 Mastery of these pillars is essential for effective treasury operations and strategic decision-making.

 How much do treasury managers make in the US?